edelstone/tock/docs/RELEASING.md

 This repo includes a GitHub Actions workflow that builds an unsigned DMG on tag pushes and uploads it to a GitHub Release.
 (Unsigned means macOS may warn on first launch.)

+Prereqs:

+- Xcode installed (for local builds).
-Ensure the `Tock` scheme is shared in Xcode (Manage Schemes → Shared).
+- The `Tock` scheme is shared in Xcode (Manage Schemes → Shared).
 This is a one-time setup; skip if it is already shared.
+- GitHub CLI (`gh`) installed if you want to publish release notes from the terminal.

 Before tagging, make sure all release changes are committed and pushed, then: